erwbgy/puppet-ssh/README.md

 ## Host SSH access

-Access to the host is restricted using the OpenSSH AllowGroup directive where only members of the specified group are allowed access using SSH.
+Access to the host using is restricted using OpenSSH sshd directives to allow and deny access to users or group members.
+As per the sshd_config(5) man page, the allow/deny directives are processed in the following order: DenyUsers, AllowUsers, DenyGroups, and finally AllowGroups.

 **ssh::access** parameters:

-*group*: The group that users have to be a member of to access the host using SSH.
-Default: 'sshusers'

-*gid*: The group id of the group.
-Default: undef

-*allow*: The list of users to add as members of the group who will be allowed SSH access
+*allow*: The list of users or groups who will be allowed SSH access.
+Group names are prefixed with an '@' sign.

-*deny* The list of members that must not be a member of the group and will not be allowed SSH access
+*deny* The list of users or groups that will not be allowed SSH access.
+Group names are prefixed with an '@' sign.

-If the group is defined elsewhere in the puppet configuration then no action is taken and 'gid' parameter is ignored.
-(This is useful if you use something like system::groups.)

-If the group is not defined elsewhere and 'gid' is set then the group is created with this gid.

-If the group is not defined elsewhere and 'gid' is not set then the group is created as a system group with the next available gid.

 ## SSH public keys